 Compact Discs have always functioned exclusively at 44.1kHz, which equals 44,100 samples per second.
 However, recording studios often master at much higher sample rates, such as 88.2kHz or 96kHz.

-Recently, online music downloads of higher sample rates have started to appear from a variety of sources, including HDtracks, but the selection remains limited.
+Online music downloads of higher sample rates are available from a variety of sources, including HDtracks, but the selection remains limited.

 All answers to the following questions have been provided to AudioQuest by MQA.
-For further clarification, please see MQA’s page entitled “How it Works.”
-For any other questions, feel free to email MQA here: [email protected]
+For further clarification, please visit MQA’s educational webpage, "How It Works,"" or contact MQA directly at [email protected]

-An MQA Renderer is a device which takes in the MQA Core (at 88.2 or 96 kHz) and completes the unfold to the original sample rate and also matches and compensates the DAC characteristics to the hierarchical target, matching the analog sound heard in the studio.
+An MQA renderer is a device that takes in the MQA Core (at 88.2 or 96kHz) and completes the unfold to the original sample rate and also matches and compensates the DAC characteristics to the hierarchical target, matching the analog sound heard in the studio.

-The AudioQuest DragonFly Red and Black feature an MQA renderer and enables you to play back MQA audio files and streams, delivering the sound of the original master recording.
-When connected to an MQA Core signal (within Tidal or Audirvana for example) the purple display on the product indicates the unit is rendering an MQA stream or file.
+All current-production AudioQuest DragonFlys (Black, Red, and Cobalt) feature an MQA renderer that enables playback of MQA audio files and streams, delivering the sound of the original master recording.
+When connected to an MQA Core signal (within TIDAL Masters or Audirvana, for example), DragonFly’s purple display indicates the unit is rendering an MQA stream or file.

-For more detailed information, visit the MQA website: http://www.mqa.co.uk/customer/how-it-works.
+For more detailed information, visit the MQA partner page

 For more information on DragonFly and MQA, visit these helpful links: